mheiber/TypeScript-Handbook/pages/Classes.md

 # Public, private, and protected modifiers

+A class member can be marked with the `public`, `private` or `protected` modifier in order to control access to the member.
+The only exception is ECMAScript private class members (members of the form `#name`), which may not be used with an access modifier.
+ECMAScript private class members always follow the privacy rules defined by ECMAScript.

 ## Public by default

 In our examples, we've been able to freely access the members that we declared throughout our programs.